nridwan/react-microfrontend-experiment/bit/README.md

+# How to start the app

+- Install bit if needed by using `npx @teambit/bvm install`
+- run `bit install`, think of it like yarn/pnpm
+- run `bit compile`, to compile all components so it can be used in main app
+- run `bit run nridwan.sample-apps/main/app` to run main app

 # Welcome to your Bit Workspace

 To get started straight away run `bit start` and open [localhost:3000](http://localhost:3000).
 It may take a while to build the first time you run this command as it is building the whole User Interface for your development environment.